djeada/Numerical-Methods/notes/5_matrices/eigenvalues_and_eigenvectors.md

 ## The power method

-Let us have a square matrix A. It's size is $nxn$.
+Let us have a square matrix A. It's size is $n \thinspace x \thinspace	n$.

 It has a number of independet real eigenvalues: $\lambda_1, \lambda_2, \dots, \lambda_n$.